 After a recent trip to Sri Lanka, we’re once again reminded of what makes this country so special and truly a unique destination.
+Sri Lanka was voted the Most Desirable Island in the World at the Wanderlust Reader Travel Awards, with more than 200,000 people voting for it – it is time for you to visit the ‘Pearl of the Indian Ocean’.
 With so many things to do in Sri Lanka, it might seem hard to decide where to start, but we’ve got you covered.
 This island nation is a treasure trove of ancient history, breathtaking landscapes, and diverse experiences that cater to every type of traveller.

 From the iconic Sigiriya Rock Fortress, where ancient kings once ruled from a palace perched 350 metres high, to the lush national parks teeming with wildlife, Sri Lanka offers an incredible array of adventures.
 Whether you’re a history buff, nature lover, cultural enthusiast, or simply seeking a memorable journey, this destination promises unforgettable experiences that will captivate your imagination and create lasting memories.